NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

 ![NuGet config with no sources](./media/knownIssue-34-NoSources.PNG)

-The NuGet.config file in your `%AppData%\NuGet\` folder has accidentally been emptied.
-To fix this: Close Visual Studio 2015, delete the NuGet.config file in the `%AppData%\NuGet\` folder and restart Visual Studio.
-A new NuGet.Config file will be generated and you will be able to proceed.
+The `NuGet.Config` file in your `%AppData%\NuGet\` folder has accidentally been emptied.
+To fix this: Close Visual Studio 2015, delete the `NuGet.Config` file in the `%AppData%\NuGet\` folder and restart Visual Studio.
+A new `NuGet.Config` file will be generated and you will be able to proceed.

 ## Error installing packages with NuGet 2.7